 - Rolling Update: This option updates the pods one by one without interrupting your business.
 You can specify the parameters for a rolling update.

-- Recreate: This option destructs all pods and creates the same number of pods.
+- Recreate: This option deletes all pods and then creates the same number of pods.

 Adjust the number of pods

 On the Deployment list page, click Adjust Pod Count for a Deployment.
 In the Adjust Pod Count dialog box, manually set the number of pods.

 Select Manual Adjustment, click + or – or directly enter the number of pods, and then click OK.

 Alternatively, select Automatic Adjustment and set Trigger Policy and Pod Range so that the number of pods is automatically adjusted.

 Redeployment re-pulls the image from the repository for deployment.